A tropical framework for using Porteous formula: Tropical Vector Bundles

 and $\omega_{F_0}(\pi^{-1}(\tau)) = \omega_{X_0}(\tau)$ for all maximal polyhedral $\tau \in X_0$. \end{itemize} An open set $U_i$ with the map $\Phi_i: \pi^{-1}(U_i) \rightarrow U_i \times \RR^r$ is called a \textit{local trivialization} of $F$. \end{definition}

-\begin{remark} In the primary source of \cite{chern} that we build upon here, the fibers are all taken to be $\mathbb{R} = \mathbb{T}^\times$, but a reader familiar with other work in this area (e.g. \cite{shaw} and \cite{gross2023semi}) will notice that at times the fibers are instead taken to be $\mathbb{T}$.
-This hinges, in the definition above of Allerman, on the condition $(c)$ where we funnel transition maps $M_{ij}$ through $f_{M_{ij}}$.
-Throughout the work we will at times take fibers that are $\mathbb{T}$ instead, and this is meant to imply that our transition maps no longer go through this extra step to be re-interpreted as a map between $\mathbb{R}^n$.
-When it comes to sections, as we'll discuss below, they will always be bounded. \end{remark}
+\begin{remark} In the original source \cite{chern}, the fibers are all taken to be $\RR = \TT^\times$, but a reader familiar with other work in this area (e.g. \cite{shaw} and \cite{gross2023semi}) will notice that at times the fibers are instead taken to be $\TT$.
+This hinges on condition $(c)$ above, where we funnel transition maps $M_{ij}$ through $f_{M_{ij}}$.
+Throughout the work we will at times take fibers that are $\TT$ instead, and this is meant to imply that our transition maps no longer go through this extra step to be re-interpreted as a map on $\RR^n$. \end{remark}

-There has been much work done with the above definition Allerman provided of tropical vector bundles, two of which we wish to mention here for further reading.
-In \cite{gross2022principal}, \cite{gross2023semi} the authors focused on the case of $X$ being an \textit{integral affine manifold} $(X,\text{Aff}_X)$, where $\text{Aff}_X$ is a corresponding sheaf of affine functions.
+There has been considerable work with the above definition of tropical vector bundles (introduced by Allermann \cite{chern}).
+In \cite{gross2022principal}, \cite{gross2023semi}, the authors studied the case where $X$ is an \textit{integral affine manifold} $(X,\text{Aff}_X)$, with $\text{Aff}_X$ a sheaf of affine functions.

 Adopting this language, we may then interpret tropical vector bundles of rank $n$ as being $S_n \ltimes \text{Aff}_X^n$-torsors.
 This terminology continues in the expected way (e.g. morphisms of tropical vector bundles become morphisms of torsors, etc.).
 Most interestingly though is the following result they obtain, which applies just as well in our setting: